digitaltwinconsortium/UA-CloudTwin/README.md

 ## How UA Cloud Twin maps OPC UA Metadata to Digital Twins

-UA Cloud Twin creates digital twins for industrial assets by looking at the OPC UA PubSub Metadata messages' Name property in the format `OPCUAApplicationURI;OPCUANamespaceURI;NodeID`.
-Please set your Name property within a metadata message appropriately for best results.
+UA Cloud Twin creates digital twins for industrial assets by looking at the OPC UA PubSub Metadata messages' name property in the format `OPCUAApplicationURI;OPCUANamespaceURI;NodeID`.
+Please set your name property within a metadata message appropriately for best results.

+Since the OPC UA application URI of your OPC UA servers is supposed to be globally unique, it also makes sense to set it to something meaningful, e.g. the ISA95 hierarchy enterprise->site->area->line->workcell.
+For instance, an OPC UA server application URI may be urn:assembly.line1.building1.munich.contoso.

-UA Cloud Twin also creates digital twins one level below the industrial assets digital twins based on the field names in the OPC UA PubSub DataSet messages and constructs the name in the format `OPCUAApplicationURI;OPCUANamespaceURI;FieldName;NodeID`.
+When PROCESS_TELEMETRY_MESSAGES is set to 1, UA Cloud Twin also creates digital twins one level below the industrial assets digital twins based on the field names in the OPC UA PubSub DataSet messages and constructs the name in the format `OPCUAApplicationURI;OPCUANamespaceURI;FieldName;NodeID`.

 If no OPC UA PubSub Metadata messages were received and the IGNORE_MISSING_METADATA environment variable is defined, UA Cloud Twin creates digital twins for assets in the format `OPCUAPubSubPublisherID` and `OPCUAPubSubPublisherID;DatasetWriterID;DatasetFieldIndex` one level below.